lakesareadesign/multi.pass/content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.4.11 (7 May 2019) =
+= 3.4.13 (17 May 2019) =

 *Bugs:*

-* Multiple instances of the same form can now be loaded on a page.
+* Updated our form load process to better account for reported excessive page load times.
-* Resolved an issue that sometimes prevented favorite fields from being added to a form.
+* Resolved an issue that was causing various add-ons to behave strangely when there were multiple forms on a single page.
-* Realistic preview of multiselect fields will now render more accurately in the builder.
+* Restored the display of some action settings that were being improperly hidden in the form builder. (e.g. Stripe metadata and Update Profile custom meta.)
-* Resolved an issue that sometimes caused required updates to miscommunicate completion progress.
+* Resolved an issue that sometimes caused submission to freeze when a required field was left empty.
-* Field keys should once more be accessible in submission filters.
-* Querystring merge tags should no longer display their tags when the querystring is not present.
+* Forms should no longer fail to display when a total field is referenced in a calculation.
-* Builder help texts should no longer contain unrendered HTML elements.

 *Changes:*

-* Added currency support for the Malaysian Ringgit.
-* Added realistic field support for the save button and password field in the form builder.
-* Some settings have been registered as developer options, which will be disabled by default to avoid settings clutter.
-* Public links are now available for Ninja Forms!
-Found next to the publish button, public links provide form access to anyone with the link.
-Just copy and paste the unique URL and anyone can see and use your form.
+* "Light" opinionated styles are now enabled by default on new Ninja Forms installations.

 == Changelog ==

+= 3.4.13 (17 May 2019) =

+*Bugs:*

+* Restored the display of some action settings that were being improperly hidden in the form builder. (e.g. Stripe metadata and Update Profile custom meta.)
+* Resolved an issue that sometimes caused submission to freeze when a required field was left empty.
+* Forms should no longer fail to display when a total field is referenced in a calculation.

+= 3.4.12 (13 May 2019) =

+*Bugs:*

+* Updated our form load process to better account for reported excessive page load times.
+* Resolved an issue that was causing various add-ons to behave strangely when there were multiple forms on a single page.

+*Changes:*

+* "Light" opinionated styles are now enabled by default on new Ninja Forms installations.

 = 3.4.11 (7 May 2019) =